- 5:1 When Jesus saw the crowds start to form, he walked up on a mountainside above them and sat down. His disciples came over beside him.

 - 5:34 Well, I’m telling you not to make vows like that.10 Don’t swear by high heaven that you’re going to do something.
 Heaven is where God reigns.

 - 5:35 And don’t swear by the earth beneath your feet that you going to do something.
 The earth is God’s footrest.
+And don’t think of swearing by Jerusalem.
+It’s the city of the Great King.

 - 5:36 And don’t swear by the head on your shoulders that you’re going to do something.
 You can’t make a single hair on your head, white or black.